BryanWilhite/Blog/presentation/entry/2016/2016-07-22-odataangularresources-is-a-fork-of-angular-s-resource-that-allows-odata-queries-in-a-fluent-way-and-other-tweeted-links.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
-  "content": "ODataAngularResources is a fork of Angular's $resource that allows..
-OData queries in a fluent way. [github.com] Pure CSS loading animations with Loaders.css [webdtweets.com] Flexbox Patterns: Ready-To-Use Building Blocks for Your Design [noupe.com] “Liv...", "inceptDate": "2016-07-22T16:33:02.2055657-07:00", "isPublished": true,
+  "title": "“ODataAngularResources is a fork of Angular's $resource that allows..
+OData queries in a fluent way” and other Tweeted Links…", "documentShortName": "2016-07-22-odataangularresources-is-a-fork-of-angular-s-resource-that-allows-odata-queries-in-a-fluent-way-and-other-tweeted-links", "fileName": "index.html",
-  "itemCategory": null,
+  "path": "./entry/2016-07-22-odataangularresources-is-a-fork-of-angular-s-resource-that-allows-odata-queries-in-a-fluent-way-and-other-tweeted-links",
+  "date": "2016-07-22T23:33:02.205Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-07-22T23:33:02.205Z",
-  "slug": "odataangularresources-is-a-fork-of-angular-s-resource-that-allows-odata-queries-in-a-fluent-way-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
+  "clientId": "2016-07-22-odataangularresources-is-a-fork-of-angular-s-resource-that-allows-odata-queries-in-a-fluent-way-and-other-tweeted-links",
-  "title": "“ODataAngularResources is a fork of Angular's $resource that allows..
-OData queries in a fluent way” and other Tweeted Links…"
+  "tag": "{\r\n  \"extract\": \"ODataAngularResources is a fork of Angular's $resource that allows..
+OData queries in a fluent way. [github.com] Pure CSS loading animations with Loaders.css [webdtweets.com] Flexbox Patterns: Ready-To-Use Building Blocks for Your Design [noupe.com] “Liv...\"\r\n}"
 }
 ---

+# “ODataAngularResources is a fork of Angular's $resource that allows..
+OData queries in a fluent way” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") ODataAngularResources is a fork of Angular's $resource that allows..
 OData queries in a fluent way. [[github.com]](https://github.com/devnixs/ODataAngularResources)